dominodatalab/reference-project-llm-fine-tuning/README.md

 ![](raw/latest/images/bert.png?inline=true)

-Fine-tunning a pre-trained LLM is a commonly used technique for solving NLP problems with machine learning.
+Fine-tuning a pre-trained LLM is a commonly used technique for solving NLP problems with machine learning.
 This is a typical transfer learning task where the final model is realised through a number of training phases:

 1. The process typically begins with a pre-trained model, which is not task specific.
 This model is trained on a large corpora of unlabelled data (e.g. Wikipedia) using masked-language modelling loss.
 Bidirectional Encoder Representations from Transformers (BERT) is an example for such a model [1].